Krip Hop

-Krip-Hop is a movement demonstrating alternate arrangements by which hip hop artists with disabilities can communicate through social media, including educators, journalists and conferences.
+Krip-Hop is a movement demonstrating alternate arrangements by which hip hop artists with disabilities can communicate through social media, including educators, journalists, and conferences.
 The movement uses hip hop music as a means of expression for disabled people, providing them an opportunity to share their experiences.
+The Guardian has described Krip-Hop Nation as both a campaigning organization and a platform for disabled musicians.

 History

-Krip Hop was founded by Leroy F. Moore Jr., an African American writer, poet, community activist and feminist who was diagnosed with cerebral palsy.
+Krip Hop was founded by Leroy F. Moore Jr., an African American writer, poet, community activist, and feminist who was diagnosed with cerebral palsy.
 Moore was born in New York in 1967 to an activist father loosely connected to the Black Panthers.
 His upbringing sensitized Moore to the challenges faced by African Americans and disabled people.
 As a youth, Moore discovered that most people had little knowledge of the historical impact of disabled African Americans.
 This led him to begin research, initially in the music industry.

 Moore first spotlighted disabled hip hop artists in the early 2000s.
 He co-produced and co-hosted a three-part series on what he called "Krip Hop" for a Berkeley, California radio station.
 The "Krip Hop" series appeared on KPFA's Pushing Limits, which focuses on news, arts, and culture for the disabled community.
 The series' popularity inspired Moore to create Krip Hop Nation for disabled musicians, since little cultural work or music by people with disabilities had been recognized.
 "The Krip-Hop movement really makes the pain of the people feel visible", Moore said.
 "It goes a lot deeper than what people can see."